Dongfeng Z9: Powertrain

-A 2 liter turbocharged inline-4 producing 258 horsepower is available.
+A 2-liter turbocharged inline-4 producing 258 horsepower is available.
 Also available is a 2.3 liter turbodiesel inline-4 producing either 143 or 190 horsepower.
 A 6 speed manual is available, but is exclusive to the diesel version.
-An 8 speed automatic transmission comes standard on gasoline models and is optional for the diesel version.
+An 8 speed automatic transmission comes standard on petrol models and is optional for the diesel version.

-Plug-in hybrid models make between 322 to 429 horsepower.
+Plug-in hybrid models make between 322 and 429 horsepower.
 Torque output remains the same at 590 lb-ft.
 The Z9 GE's battery options are a 17 kWh battery and a larger 32.85 kWh battery.
 The Frontier Pro comes exclusively with the 32.85 kWh battery due to four-wheel-drive being standard on the Frontier Pro, and is less powerful than the Z9 GE 4WD.
+PHEV models use a 4-speed dedicated hybrid transmission.

 Dongfeng Z9 GE

 The Z9 GE is a plug-in hybrid version of the Z9.
 It shares the PHEV powertrain with the Frontier Pro.
-It was launched on May 31st, 2025.
+It was launched on May 31, 2025.
 Unlike the Frontier Pro, it is available with two power output options and two battery options.